-Whenever we are stressed, anxious, sad and angry, we are asked to take deep long breath.
+Whenever we are stressed, anxious, sad, and angry, we are asked to take deep long breaths.
 This advice is very effective and helpful, as it is also a type of pranayama.
 So, how do we achieve emotional stability by having long deep breaths?

-Well, practising pranayama helps to stimulate the pineal and hypothalamic gland.
+Well, practicing pranayama helps to stimulate the pineal and hypothalamic gland.
 The pineal gland is known as ‘Ajna chakra’ or the third eye which lies in between the eyebrow.

 Moreover, our emotional fluctuation is mainly due to hormonal imbalance.
 And as the main controller of the endocrine system is stimulated, the hormonal balance is achieved inevitably due we which we attain emotional balance.